chaunm/node-actors-prototype/actors/physical/wifi.md

 |-------|-------|-------|-------------|
 | 1.0  | May 30th 2016 | Anh Le  | Initial release |

 This actor works with Wifi devices.
-It must conform `Actor Commons` (see more in `1.actor-system.md`)
+It must conform `Actor Commons` (see more in `../actor-system.md`)

+# UID
+The actor's local UID is: `system/wifi`

+# Mailboxes
-The actor uses following mailboxes
+The actor uses following mailboxes:

 ## 1. Requests
 For serving requests from other actors